THE SHOULDER GIRDLE

 The “Patient's Guide” to the Shoulder

-Please NOTE that this remarkable series of articles is provided by surgeons.
-I only list them because of their pictures and anatomical discussions.
-The recommendations these articles make regarding drug use and surgical interventions run counter to the conservative approach provided by a rehabilitation-oriented chiropractor.
+Please NOTE that the following series of articles are provided by orthopedic surgeons.
+They are only listed here because of the anatomical discussions and pictures.
+The medical recommendations for drug use and surgical intervention run counter to the conservative approach provided by a rehabilitation-oriented chiropractor.

 The shoulder is an elegant piece of machinery.
 It has the greatest range of motion of any joint in the body.
 However, this large range of motion can lead to joint problems.
 Understanding how the different layers of the shoulder are built and connected can help you understand how the shoulder works, how it can be injured, and how challenging recovery can be when the shoulder is injured.
 The deepest layer of the shoulder includes the bones and the joints.
 The next layer is made up of the ligaments of the joint capsule.
 The tendons and the muscles come next.